ManoharSingh1311/Cyberbullying_Hate_Speech_Detection_Multimodal_Analysis/README.md

-# Cyberbullying_Hate_Speech_Detection_Multimodal_Analysis
+# Cyberbullying/Hate Speech Detection

-This project focuses on detecting cyberbullying and hate speech through a multimodal approach, utilizing both text and image data.
-By employing advanced machine learning and natural language processing techniques, it aims to identify and mitigate harmful content on social media platforms.
+This project is designed to detect cyberbullying and hate speech from both text inputs and images.
+It leverages various machine learning classifiers to perform the detection and deploys the model using Streamlit for a web-based user interface.

+BY-:MANOHAR SINGH